orbitingflea/orbitingflea.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: About Me
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+published: true
 ---

 I am a third-year undergraduate student studying theoretical computer science (TCS) in Yao Class, Tsinghua University.

 I mainly work on (succinct) data structures and matrix multiplication.
 I also have a broad interest in other fields of TCS, such as streaming algorithms, game theory, and online algorithms, though I did not have a chance to extensively work on them.

-Chinese name: 周任飞

 ## Selected Publications